Prior99/native-image-diff/README.md

 #### pixels

-This represents the total amount of pixels differing between both images.
+This represents the total number of pixels differing between both images.

 #### totalDelta

 This is the summed up total perceived difference of all pixels.
 It grows with the color difference of every unmatched pixel.

 In comparison to the [pixels](https://prior99.github.io/native-image-diff/docs/interfaces/diffresult.html#pixels) property this property also represents how different all colors were.
-Comparing a white image with a black image would yield a higher difference as comparing an orange with a red image.
+Comparing a white image with a black image would yield a higher difference than comparing an orange with a red image.

 It doesn't feature any specific unit and should be used for relative comparisons only.

 #### image

-This property is only generate if [generateDiffImage](https://prior99.github.io/native-image-diff/docs/interfaces/diffimagesarguments.html#generatediffimage) is set to `true` (default).
+This property is only generated if [generateDiffImage](https://prior99.github.io/native-image-diff/docs/interfaces/diffimagesarguments.html#generatediffimage) is set to `true` (default).

-It's properties `width` and `height` represent the dimensions of the generated image in pixels and `data` holds a RGBA buffer of raw image data showing the visual difference between both input images.
-Different pixels are drawn in red and pixels which only differed between both images because of antialiasing will be drawn in yellow.
+Its properties `width` and `height` represent the dimensions of the generated image in pixels and `data` holds a RGBA buffer of raw image data showing the visual difference between both input images.
+Different pixels are drawn in red, and pixels which only differed between both images because of antialiasing will be drawn in yellow.
 This is only true if [detectAntialiasing](https://prior99.github.io/native-image-diff/docs/interfaces/diffimagesarguments.html#detectantialiasing) is set to `true` (default).